The Effectiveness of the Bag Tax

 Many local governments across the country have already put in to effect the now famous Bag Tax, meant to encourage better habits while shopping and discourage rampant and wasteful use of the plastic bag.
 The legislation is straightforward enough, shoppers who want plastic bags for whatever reason have to pay up, usually around a nickel per bag; the new excise tax is collected by the store who passes it on to the county government, while keeping up to a penny for themselves.
 In Montgomery County, Maryland the revenue generated by the tax is put towards water quality initiatives.

-The Montgomery County tax was put into effect in 2012, and was presented not as a means of generating revenue, but rather as a way of reducing plastic bag litter, which adds an estimated forty tons of debris to local rivers and tributaries every year.
+The Montgomery County tax came into effect in 2012, not as a means of generating revenue, but rather as a way of reducing plastic bag litter, which adds an estimated forty tons of debris to local rivers and tributaries every year.
 Montgomery County spends an average $3 million every year cleaning up such waste and initially estimated that the Bag Tax would be able to reduce plastic bag-related waste in local waterways by up to 65%.

-The Montgomery County Bag Tax has now been in effect for half a decade, and the county has released data that quantifies the tax's relevant metrics: how much various retailers are collecting from shoppers, how much they are paying to the county government versus keeping for themselves, and perhaps most importantly, the number of plastic bags going out door and potentially, into the county's waterways.
+The Montgomery County Bag Tax has now been in effect for half a decade, and the county has released data that quantifies the relevant metrics of the tax: how much various retailers are collecting from shoppers, how much they are paying to the county government versus keeping for themselves, and perhaps most importantly, the number of plastic bags going out door and potentially, into the waterways of the county.